CALL NOW

 However, most accident cases can be expected to take several months to settle, though they can take as little as a few weeks or as long as a few years.

-Does Mercury Auto Insurance have a good reputation?
+Does Mercury Auto Insurance Have a Good Reputation?

 Mercury Auto Insurance has a mixer reputation, ranking above average in some areas, such as offering low premiums, and below average in others.